Introducing Shadow Theory

 The idea in one paragraph

-Why the discipline matters
+Why the precision matters

 Where to start